Leeds City Tramways

 For those interested, a torse is a twisted roll of fabric that was wound around the top of the helm and crest to hold the mantle in place.

 The large brass buttons exist on 1-piece and 2-piece (open-backed) form.
-It is unclear which, if any, were used on tramway uniforms.
+It is unclear whether any of these buttons were used on tramway uniforms.